-Paying your first rent check after graduation is a great feeling, until you realize what it really means.
-You will be doing this for the rest of your adult life: signing away a substantial portion of your hard-earned money every month just to have a roof over your head.
-They prepare you for everything in college except, maybe, this terrible injustice we all suffer.
-You’ll trade stories about friends who you’ve heard have been able to withhold rent due to awful circumstances in their homes — no heat, plumbing issues, etc — and deep down, you’ll really just be jealous that they got to hold on to all that extra cash every month.
+Paying your first rent check after graduation is a great feeling — until you realize what it really means.
+You may be doing this for the rest of your adult life: signing away a substantial portion of your hard-earned money every month just to have a roof over your head.
+College prepares you for everything except, maybe, this terrible injustice we all suffer.
+You’ll trade stories about friends who have been able to withhold rent due to awful circumstances in their homes — no heat, plumbing issues, etc. — and deep down, you’ll really just be jealous that they got to hold on to all that extra cash every month.

 The World Wide Opportunities on Organic Farms program allows adventurous and environmentally-conscious people to visit farms all over the world, and trade their labor for accommodations and food.
 It has chapters on every continent, so you can work in Australia, Cameroon, Portugal, China, West Virginia — really almost anywhere.
 In fact, some backpackers use WWOOF as a way to travel around the globe on a shoestring.
 All you need to do is pay for passage from one place to another, which can be quite cheap in less developed corners of the world.

-But you don’t need to travel to be a WWOOFer, because it’s also right here in the United States.
-There are 236 WWOOF farms in California alone.
+But you don’t need to travel far to be a WWOOFer, because there are opportunities available right here in the United States.
+There are nearly 300 WWOOF farms in California alone.
 And some farmers let guests stay for up to a year.
-It costs just $30 for access to the United States chapter’s online directory, and you can start contacting farmers yourself.
+It costs just $30 for access to the U.S. chapter’s online directory, and you can start contacting farmers yourself.
 You won’t technically save any money when you work for free on a farm, but you’ll likely learn a whole lot more than you would as an entry-level claims adjuster.
-Also, you will almost certainly be happier than you might be spending your most able-bodied years in a dimly lit cubicle.
+Also, you will almost certainly be happier than you might be, spending your most able-bodied years in a dimly lit cubicle, paying high rent.

 2. Yellowstone National Park

-While plenty of resorts likely offer cheap or subsidized housing to their employees — see #3, below — few are as majestic as Yellowstone, with its geyser, its waterfalls, its bears, and its basalt formations.
-And Yellowstone, probably owing to the fact that it straddles three states and is unimaginably massive, offers company housing to its employees.
+While plenty of resorts likely offer cheap or subsidized housing to their employees — see No. 3, below — few are as majestic as Yellowstone, with its geyser, waterfalls, bears, and basalt formations.
+And Yellowstone, which straddles three states and is unimaginably massive, offers company housing to its employees.
 According to the website, housing is not quite free.
-Its cost is based on hours worked, but it cannot exceed $42 in a two week period — so, at a maximum of $3 per night, it’s basically free.
+The cost is based on hours worked, but it cannot exceed $42 in a two week period — so, at a maximum of $3 per night, it’s basically free.
 That’s insanely cheap, even in Wyoming.

 Meals don’t come free at Yellowstone, however.
 Again, the cost of your dining plan is based on the number of hours you work, but it cannot exceed $151 for every two weeks for all-you-can-eat three meals a day.
-At $14 a day maximum for room and board on top of a presumably decent paycheck is not bad for living on one of the most beautiful nature reserves in the world.
+At $14 a day, maximum for room and board on top of a presumably decent paycheck, it’s not bad for living on one of the most beautiful nature reserves in the world.
 Look out for that caldera, though.

 3. Cruise Ships (and resorts in general)

 If David Foster Wallace’s essay on the despair-inducing aspects of cruise ships hasn’t turned you off, cruise ships offer a non-Navy way for you to see the world, get fed, and get a room.
-Of course you’ll have to wear your Professional Smile at all times, and probably put up with a bunch of corporate service employee nonsense.
-But if Wallace’s story is still accurate, you should have the chance to meet people from all corners of the globe, while traveling all over the globe.
-There are very few jobs like that — the Professional Smile is a small cost.
+Of course you’ll have to wear your professional smile at all times, and probably put up with a bunch of corporate service employee nonsense.
+But if Wallace’s story is still accurate, you should have the chance to meet people from all corners of the globe, while traveling the world.
+There are very few jobs like that, so the professional smile is a small cost.

-It’s certainly not the best way to see the Mediterranean or the Caribbean, but it beats never seeing either because your entry-level data entry job hardly pays the bills for your bedbug-infested studio.
+It’s certainly not the best way to see the Mediterranean or the Caribbean, but it beats never seeing either sea at all because your entry-level data job hardly pays the bills for your bedbug-infested studio.
 Think about it.

 4. Intergenerational Housing/Group Homes